deadlydog/PowerShell.tiPS/ReadMe.md

 tiPS is open source, and contributions are not only welcome, they are encouraged! 😀

 Have a PowerShell tip you want to share?
-Know of a great module or community event that you think others should know about?
+Know of a great module, blog post, or community event that you think others should know about?

 Follow these steps to add your tip to tiPS: